 Jeffrey Short is the Vice President of the American Transportation Research Institute (ATRI) and is based in Atlanta, GA.
 His areas of expertise include transportation policy and regulations, data management and analysis, and freight-related safety, technology, and performance measurement.

-During Jeff’s 19 years with ATRI, he has worked directly with anonymous telematics data, expanding the scale and scope of the organization’s truck GPS data research and analysis.
+During Jeff’s 22 years with ATRI, he has worked directly with anonymous telematics data, expanding the scale and scope of the organization’s truck GPS data research and analysis.
 Through this work he has built systems for measuring travel time, speed and reliability indices for freight movement across North America.

 Jeff has published several trucking industry-focused reports on transportation finance and the costs/benefits of key funding mechanisms.
 Additionally, he has led numerous research initiatives assessing the impact of federal regulations, particularly those focused on the driver hours-of-service rules.
 His other research interests include safety culture within organizations and emerging freight technologies.

-Jeff holds a BA from Emory University and an MS from the Georgia Institute of Technology.
+Jeff holds a B.A. from Emory University and an M.S. from the Georgia Institute of Technology.

 Carla Rose